 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Twelfth Supplementary Agreement is to operate and take effect despite any other Act or law.

-[Section 4D inserted by No. 61 of 2010 s.
+[Section 4D inserted: No. 61 of 2010 s.
 5.]

 4E.
 State empowered